United International Pictures: United International Pictures (1981–present)

 UIP also had a subscription television arm, UIP Pay TV, which distributed Paramount, MGM/UA, and Universal releases to pay TV broadcasters outside the United States, Canada, Puerto Rico and the Anglophone Caribbean.
-In 1986, Canal+ had inked an agreement with UIP Pay TV to handle up to eighty titles for the French television market.
+In 1986, Canal+ had signed an agreement with UIP Pay TV to handle up to eighty titles for the French television market.
 UIP Pay TV was broken up in 1997 after a 4-year investigation by the European Union, as it accused UIP as a cartel-like organisation.
-The pay TV rights for the films were eventually transferred to Paramount International Television (later renamed CBS Paramount International Television and currently known as Paramount Global Distribution Group; today, the Paramount films are distributed by Trifecta Entertainment & Media), Universal Worldwide Television (currently known as NBCUniversal International Television Distribution) and MGM Worldwide Television.
+The pay TV rights for the films were eventually transferred to Paramount International Television (later renamed CBS Paramount International Television and currently known as Paramount Global Content Distribution; today, the Paramount films are distributed by Trifecta Entertainment & Media), Universal Worldwide Television (currently known as NBCUniversal International Television Distribution) and MGM Worldwide Television.

-Buena Vista Pictures Distribution also had a theatrical distribution agreement with UIP since 1982 in which UIP distributed Disney and Touchstone films in Italy, Brazil, West Germany and Australia (through the UIP-Fox joint-venture in the latter country) until 1987, when Warner Bros. and Roadshow Distributors respectively took over theatrical distribution of Disney material in those territories.
+Buena Vista Pictures also had a theatrical distribution agreement with UIP since 1982 in which the latter distributed Disney and Touchstone films in Italy, Brazil and West Germany until 1987, when Warner Bros. took over theatrical distribution of Disney material in those territories.

-In 1999, UIP nearly lost its connection with Universal Pictures when Universal acquired PolyGram Filmed Entertainment's international division and rebranded as Universal Pictures International.
-Only a small handful of films were released theatrically by Universal Pictures International until the release of Mickey Blue Eyes, when Universal opted to merge its international theatrical unit with UIP, and UIP becoming the exclusive theatrical distributor for Universal films, and took some of the planned films released by Universal Pictures International with them, namely The Green Mile and Angela's Ashes.
-The agreement came in after Universal opted to renew its agreement with UIP until 2006.
-MGM, meanwhile left UIP and moved its distribution to 20th Century Fox that year, in 1999.
-The deal, however, was extended up until 2010 due to the MGM's financial crisis in the same year.
+In 1999, Universal Pictures acquired PolyGram Filmed Entertainment, which had its own international division.
+The division was promptly rebranded as Universal Pictures International, and it released Universal films which would normally have been released by UIP.
+Only few films were released before UIP and UPI were merged, with films intended for release by UIP, namely The Green Mile and Angela's Ashes, instead being released by UPI.
+The agreement came after Universal opted to renew its agreement with UIP until 2006.

+Also in 1999, MGM left UIP, opting to distribute its films internationally through 20th Century Fox.
+Due to the studio's financial issues, the deal would last until 2010.
+In 2018, MGM revived its distribution unit, distributing its films internationally through Universal; in 2022, Universal was replaced by Warner Bros., and then by Sony Pictures in 2025.